 A watermark is an image or text placed on another image to make it harder to copy or duplicate.
 Watermarks are typically transparent, so you can still see most of the image underneath the mark.
 They can be large or small, but either size has the same goal: protecting your assets.

 Watermarking your real estate photos send a clear signal to other parties that they cannot use these photos without your permission.
 Watermarks also help build trust with potential buyers as they show authenticity.

 If other parties do try to use your photos, buyers will likely be suspicious of a company that is using images that they clearly do not own.
 You may even be able to pursue legal action if you discover your watermarked photos on another site.

 When it comes to watermarking photos, there are some best practices real estate agents should follow.

 Before watermarking, makes sure your listing portal and local MLS allow watermarked photos.
 If they don’t, there are still ways to protect your images through copyright filings.
 Although watermarking is relatively simple with online tools, it’s important to check the listing rules so you don’t waste your time.

 Where Should the Watermark Go?

-Placing the watermark near the center of the photo is more prominent and can’t be cropped out.
-It could be removed by someone with advanced photo editing skills, but that’s time consuming.
-One downside of center placement is that it you risk obscuring the beauty of the house you are trying to sell.
+Placing the watermark near the centre of the photo is more prominent and can’t be cropped out.
+It could be removed by someone with advanced photo editing skills, but that’s time-consuming.
+One downside of centre placement is that you risk obscuring the beauty of the house you are trying to sell.